hamdi77777/FundINI/README.md

 # FundINI
-FundINI is a crowdfunding platform
+FundINI is a CrowdFunding Platform.